-Roof ridge vent, in many cases is superior to gable vents & louver vents, because they offer continuous air flow across the entire legnth of the roof.
-This provides a more even are exchange throughout the attic, instead of just areas of air exchange like the other vents styles offer.
+Roof ridge vent, in many cases is superior to gable vents & louver vents, because they offer continuous air flow across the entire length of the roof.
+This provides a more even are exchanged throughout the attic, instead of just areas of air exchange like the other vents styles offer.

 It’s important to have an experienced professional roofer install your ridge vent, so that you can achieve the correct level of attic ventilation to protect your roof and home correctly.
 Factors like wind direction, the shape of your roof, how many ridges you have, the weather in your area, etc., will all play into what type of ventilation is best for your home and where the vents should be placed.

 If you would like an expert opinion, Sellers Roofing Company -New Brighton always offers free inspections and estimates!
 With over 12 years of experience in residential and commercial roofing, we have the qualifications and experience to help you decide what’s best for your project.

 Click the button below to schedule a good time to meet with on of our roofing specialists!

 What Are the Best Ridge Vents for Minnesota Residents?

 Roof ridge vents have evolved over the years and are now available with improved features designed to fight against rain and high winds, deter unwanted pests, and more, with unique characteristics ranging from baffles with internal weather filters and under-eave venting, to eco-friendly models made of 100% recycled material.